billkarsh/SpikeGLX/Markdown/ShankView_Help.md

 filter on or off using the `Gbl dmx` checkbox.
 Turning CAR off can make it much easier to visually identify the boundary between tissue and outside.
 Point the cursor at the boundary to read out the row.
-Enter that row in the `Max row` box to exclude electrodes outside the brain.
-Setting `-1` turns the Max-row feature off.
+Enter that row in the `Max row` box to exclude electrodes outside the brain when 'Gbl Dmx' is on.
+Setting `-1` turns the Max-row feature off ('Gbl Dmx' uses all channels when it is on).

 `Average current window` applies a 300Hz high-pass and optional global CAR filter, then counts spikes and tallies peak-to-peak voltages over the